Back

 The first thing to do is to describe a portrait of your target user: define his or her age, the place your target user lives in, their job, hobbies, what your target user wants to achieve by using your app.

-Mind the fact that your target active user may be different from your target paying user.
-It depends on the concept of your app.
+Keep in mind that your target active user may be different from your target paying user.
+It depends on your app concept.
 Target active users may love your app, leave tons of comments and likes, but won’t buy anything.
-Target paying users are the ones who bring you money.
+Target paying users are the ones who bring you revenue.

 For example, if you make a game app for children of 8-10 years old — they will be your target audience.
 But the ones who actually pay for the app are their parents.
 Try to describe both categories of target users.